arnabs542/interviewpractice/greedy/minimum-number-of-arrows-to-burst-balloons.md

 ```py
 def findMinArrowShots(points):

     points.sort(key=lambda x: x[1])

     last_thrown = float('-inf')
     thrown = 0

     for p in points:
         if p[0] > last_thrown:
             thrown += 1
             last_thrown = p[1]

     return thrown
 ```

+We sort by endpoint here because we're going to shoot the arrow as far right as possible.
+For each balloon, the arrow must fall on/between `balloon[0]` and `balloon[1]`.
+If we fire the arrow at `balloon[1]`, that gives us the most wiggle room, since it will hit and pop any other balloon that starts before that point.
+Runtime is the same, but space is now constant.